Skip to content

 Epoch privacy posture — raw in-process records vs projected egress

 The epoch artefact (per Tool-Pair §Time-travel and Spec-Schemas §:rf/epoch-record) records, per drain-settle, an :rf/epoch-record carrying :db-before, :db-after, the raw :trace-events vector, and the :sub-runs / :renders / :effects projections.
-Three distinct surfaces consume these records: the per-frame ring buffer (epoch-history), the register-epoch-cb! listener fan-out, and any tool that egresses a record off-box (Causa-MCP watch-epochs, Story / pair recorders, hosted post-mortem dashboards).
+Three distinct surfaces consume these records: the per-frame ring buffer (epoch-history), the register-epoch-listener! listener fan-out, and any tool that egresses a record off-box (Xray-MCP watch-epochs, Story / pair recorders, hosted post-mortem dashboards).
 Each surface has a different trust posture and a different default.

 The pattern-level MUSTs:

-• The in-process ring buffer carries the raw record. (rf/epoch-history frame-id) returns records with raw :db-before / :db-after / :trace-events so on-box devtools (Causa panel, REPL, in-process restore via restore-epoch) can reason about exact state.
+• The in-process ring buffer carries the raw record. (rf/epoch-history frame-id) returns records with raw :db-before / :db-after / :trace-events so on-box devtools (Xray panel, REPL, in-process restore via restore-epoch!) can reason about exact state.
 Restore semantics depend on the raw :db-after; redacting the ring would break time-travel.
 The ring is a dev-only in-process surface — it is gated on the production-elision flag (re-frame.interop/debug-enabled?) and elides entirely in optimised production builds.
 The "raw" posture is bounded by the gate.

 • Trace retention bounds the in-process surface.
 The :trace-events slot can be large (raw cascade traces accumulate per drain).
 The framework MUST offer a finite retention cap — the most-recent N records keep :trace-events; older records keep the cheap structured projections (:sub-runs / :renders / :effects) but drop the raw stream.
-The cap is configurable via (rf/configure :epoch-history {:trace-events-keep N}); the runtime SHOULD ship a sensible finite default so a long-running dev session does not accumulate unbounded raw traces in heap.
+The cap is configurable via (rf/configure! {:epoch-history {:trace-events-keep N}}); the runtime SHOULD ship a sensible finite default so a long-running dev session does not accumulate unbounded raw traces in heap.
 Production builds elide the entire ring; the retention cap is a dev-side memory-bound, not a security boundary against an attacker.

 The split is the same shape as §Direct-read privacy posture: on-box raw is fine inside the dev gate; off-box egress defaults projected.
-Per rf2-j1m7x / rf2-mrsck.

 Behavioural MUSTs across the privacy surface

 • Recorder redact-but-record.
 Story / pair recorders honour :sensitive? by dropping the event payload (or marking it redacted) rather than refusing to record.
 The slot survives so the dev can correlate the cascade; the payload is scrubbed.
-Per rf2-hdadz.
+Per 009 §Privacy / sensitive data in traces.

 • include-sensitive? vs show-sensitive? verb split.
 Knobs that govern wire egress out of the process use the include-sensitive? verb; knobs that govern on-box devtools UI visibility use show-sensitive?.
 Both default to suppress.
 Per Conventions §Privacy config-knob naming.